 Step 2: Reshaping

 Once the area is numb, the process can begin.
-The dentist files the tooth or teeth to reshape them.
-The tooth will be much smaller to make room for the dental crown and cement.
-The tooth is filed on the top and sides.
+Firstly the dentist files the tooth or teeth to reshape them.
+Now the tooth will be much smaller to make room for the dental crown and cement.
+Lastly the tooth is filed on the top and sides.
 This process is not painful as it will be numb thanks to the local anaesthetic.